 3) Monitoring and measuring how much of each plant nutrient is available in their system at any given time

 4) Making economic and work-flow conscious decisions about how to source and supply nutrients.

 Most plants (and all of the crop plants that you’re likely to grow) rely on 16 nutrients to grow and reproduce.
 Of these, three are available through water uptake and gas exchange (the air): Carbon through CO2, hydrogen, and oxygen.

 The remaining thirteen nutrients are the mineral nutrients delivered to plants through nutrient solutions (dissolved fertilizer).

 The overall nutrient level in a solution is measured in EC, or electrical conductivity.
 The units used to measure EC are ppm (parts per million) or mS/cm (millisiemens per centimeter), although ppm is used more commonly for measuring total dissolved solids.
 That’s a different measurement for a different blog post.
 Hydroponics really need to understand the second unit, mS/cm.
 This is often just expressed as the “EC level”.
 (For example, “The EC of the solution is 1.8,” with no unit.)

 Ideal mS/cm is typically between 1.2 and 3.3.
 There’s a broad range of acceptable EC levels, and each crop has an ideal range.

 Supplying the correct ratio of nutrients in adequate levels is only half of the nutrient management picture; the other task for farm managers is to keep those nutrients available to plants, and the main factor influencing that availability is pH.

 Nutrients are soluble at different pH values.
-Check out an absorption chart (there’s one in the article version of this video) to learn more.
+Check out the absorption chart to learn more.

 Adjusting pH to your ideal range can be done with pH Down or pH Up, which are acids or bases (respectively).
 Never add both at once!